ZiadHatab/two-port-single-line-propagation-constant/README.md

 ## References

-* [1] Z. Hatab, A. Abdi, G. Steinbauer, M. E. Gadringer, and W. Bösch, "Propagation Constant Measurement Based on a Single Transmission Line Standard Using a Two-port VNA," 2023, e-print: <https://arxiv.org/abs/xxx> (will update very soon)
+* [1] Z. Hatab, A. Abdi, G. Steinbauer, M. E. Gadringer, and W. Bösch, "Propagation Constant Measurement Based on a Single Transmission Line Standard Using a Two-port VNA," 2023, e-print: <https://arxiv.org/abs/2302.13859>.

 * [2] Z. Hatab, "Propagation Constant Measurement Based on a Single Transmission Line Standard Using a Two-port VNA: Dataset and Code".
 Graz University of Technology, Feb.
-27, 2023. doi: [xxxx](http://dx.doi.org/xxxx) (will update very soon)
+28, 2023. doi: [10.3217/6bd26-5cp67](http://dx.doi.org/10.3217/6bd26-5cp67)

 ## About the license